hri-group/arviz/README.md

-# arviz

-ARviz - AR-based ROS visualisation tool
+# ARviz - an AR-based Visualisation tool for ROS